sm2302-aug23/grp-matlab-irrational-4/README.md

 - First, it plots solid blue dots for each letter.
 - Then, it iterates through the combined word coordinates, identifying the start and end indices for each letter.
 - It generates a spline curve for each letter and plots it in black.
-6. **Finalizing the plot:** Removes the hold on the plot, adds grid lines, and sets titles and axis labels.
+6. **Finalising the plot:** Removes the hold on the plot, adds grid lines, and sets titles and axis labels.

 Here are some useful links: